FluffyByteSoftware/Stratum/README.md

 - **Version check:** right after UDP auth, Sentinel and the client trade protocol version strings.
 Mismatch means disconnect, before any gameplay traffic flows.

+## Zone registration

+Same idea as client key auth, turned inward for the server mesh.
+A zone proves who it is to ZoneManager the same way a returning player proves who they are to
+LoginServer: it signs, ZoneManager verifies.

+- The zone signs a marker — its own zone id plus a timestamp — with an Ed25519 registration seed, and that signed marker rides inside the LiteNetLib connection request (the request *is* the registration request, mirroring the Sentinel pattern).
+The zone id is inside the signed bytes, so a valid signature authenticates the identity, not just possession of the seed.
+- The seed is asymmetric by generation authority.
+ZoneManager is the *only* side that can generate the keypair; a zone is load-only and will refuse to start rather than mint its own identity.
+The seed gets cloned out to each zone host out of band, after ZoneManager has generated and flushed it.
+- ZoneManager verifies the signature before admitting the connection, then sends back a confirmation packet.
+It's server-only control-plane traffic on its own channel — it never crosses the client boundary, so Sentinel's client bridge can't forward it by accident.

+Signature verification only for now; a timestamp-freshness (replay) window is a deferred hardening pass.

 ## Characters